ankwok/strobe-tuner/README.md

 ==============

 The Strobe Tuner app requires the use of your device's microphone to record audio.
 This audio data is not persisted in any permanent storage and is processed on your device.
+No other personally identifiable information is used by the Strobe Tuner app.

 License